 We kicked off the blog and video series talking about the Intelligent Automation Pyramid.
-Part of that was specifically talking about PLC/SCADA v.
-DCS and that video was extremely well received, thanks everyone for that!
+Part of that talked about PLC/SCADA v.
+DCS, and that video was extremely well received, thanks everyone for that!
 So we’re going to talk about that in some more detail.

 Now SCADA has the control side down without issue.
-In an effort to present the best overall cases, we won’t be getting into any specific details of SCADA’s or DCS’s, but will be extrapolating on our overview in order to give everything the best information possible.
+To present the best overall cases, we won’t be getting into any specific details of SCADA’s or DCS’s but will be extrapolating on our overview to give everything the best information possible.

 The question becomes the differences between a PLC/SCADA and a DCS.
-They come down to two major factors 1) Customization of the system and 2) Choices in hardware and software.
+They come down to two significant factors 1) Customization of the system and 2) Choices in hardware and software.

-Is a double edged sword.
-A PLC/SCADA system, has much more work that is involved with set up.
-All the PLC I/O must be set up individually, plus the programming that must be created to actually control the system.
+Customization is a double-edged sword.
+A PLC/SCADA system has much more work that is involved with the setup.
+All the PLC I/O must be set up individually, plus the logic must be created to control the system.
 This will allow for the most flexibility with PLC’s and I/O modules, and a PLC can be used for virtually any machine or line, it will also take more time.
-The SCADA must be built, and it can be built the exact user specifications.
-Corso likes to say that if you can dream it, we can build it.
-That’s very true, the more customization that is required the more time it will take and that also correlates to the cost at the end of the day.
+The SCADA must be built, to match the exact user specifications.
+Corso likes to say that if you can dream it, we can create it.
+That’s very true, the more customization that is required, the more time it will take, and that also correlates to the cost at the end of the day.

-The PLC/SCADA options provide (virtually) limitless options.
-If you want to use Siemens S7-1500 PLC’s, with Rockwell Panel view HMI’s, and Inductive Automation’s Ignition for the software you can do that and it will work well.
-If at some point you want a third party HMI or a different PLC, those can (basically) be pulled out and replaced with what you’re looking for.
+The PLC/SCADA options provide (virtually) limitless opportunities.
+If you want to use Siemens S7-1500 PLC’s, with Rockwell Panel view HMI’s, and Inductive Automation’s Ignition for the software you can do that, and it will work well.
+If at some point you want a third party HMI or a different PLC, those can (basically) be pulled out and replaced with what you need.

 What Do You Want?